Is Santander Consumer USA Holdings Inc. (SC) a Keeper?

-Santander Consumer USA Holdings Inc. (NYSE:SC) went up by 7.35% from its latest closing price compared to the recent 1-year high of $27.20.
-The company’s stock price has collected 11.98% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that Santander Holdings USA, Inc. and Santander Consumer USA Inc. Confirm Termination of Written Agreement with Federal Reserve Bank of Boston
+Santander Consumer USA Holdings Inc. (NYSE:SC) went up by 0.74% from its latest closing price compared to the recent 1-year high of $27.20.
+The company’s stock price has collected -0.46% of loss in the last five trading sessions.
+Press Release reported on 02/09/21 that Santander Consumer USA Names Bruce Jackson as Head of Santander Auto Finance

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.